Bring Gardening Indoors: Your Herbal Culinary and Tea Garden Awaits

 Instructions:

-Place the lemon balm leaves and chamomile flowers in a tea infuser or teapot.
+1. Place the lemon balm leaves and chamomile flowers in a Heart Shaped Tea Infuser or Primula Half Moon teapot.

 Transitioning Herbs Outdoors in Spring